FrancescAlted/trace/README.txt

       ...
     ...

+Note that URLs will not be duplicated, and that dynamical pages are not included.

 When Ctrl-C is pressed, the state is saved (using pickle).
 The script can be continued from the previously saved state by::